 The current pressures on the education system are felt particularly acutely by the workforce.
-In the February-March 2019 edition of Children in Scotland Magazine, Jenny Kemp National Officer (Education and Equality), Educational Institute of Scotland, said:
+In the February-March 2019 edition of Children in Scotland Magazine, Jenny Kemp, National Officer (Education and Equality) at Educational Institute of Scotland, said:

 ‘Teachers strive every day to get it right for every child but the practical difficulties of meetings the needs of children with autism in the current system intensify yearly due to unceasing budget cuts, decreasing numbers of support staff, scarce CAMHS and Educational Psychology services, and limited professional learning for teachers.’

 We need to be upfront and honest about this core problem if we are to make progress in mending the gap between inclusion policy and a failure of implementation on the ground.